What is Chagas disease?

-When people become infected by the parasite, they can get Chagas disease.
-The feces of insects called triatomine, or “kissing” bugs, passes the parasite to humans.
+When people become infected by the parasite Trypanosoma cruzi, they can get Chagas disease.
+The feces of insects called triatomine, or “kissing” bugs, pass the parasite to humans.
 These bugs feed on the blood of animals and humans at night.
 Then they defecate.
 Infection can occur if you unknowingly wipe the feces into your eyes, nose, mouth, or a sore.

 The insects are usually found in rural Latin America, in places of widespread poverty.
 Experts believe that as many as 8 million people in South and Central America and Mexico have the disease.
-Most don’t know they have it.
-The disease will not go away without treatment.
-It can eventually lead to death.
-People in North America are also infected, in much smaller numbers.
+People in North America can also become infected, in much smaller numbers.
 But the disease is spreading as people travel more widely.